Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: EXPERIMENTS

 \subsection{Autonomous Driving}

-We then took all three methods and drove them on Tracks B, C, D, and E. For Tracks B, D, and E ,we ran each algorithm in both clockwise and counter-clockwise for 20 lap attempts and measured the average travel distance.
-We can see in \cref{fig:total_results}, that our approach was the only method that was able to finish the whole lap of driving Track B and D. Compared to other methods, \ac{AIRL} tended to hug track boundaries closely, presumably because of the sparsity of our costmaps.
-We note in \cref{subsec:fail} a failure state of our method and potential reasons for it.
+We then took all three methods and drove them on Tracks B, C, D, and E. Since it is too obvious and already reported in \cite{drews2019visual, Pan2018RSS}, here we do not report how well each method does on training data (Track A).
+For Tracks B, D, and E, we ran each algorithm in both clockwise and counter-clockwise for 20 lap attempts and measured the average travel distance.
+We can see in \Cref{fig:total_results}, that our approach was the only method that was able to finish the whole lap of driving Track B and D. Compared to other methods, our proposed method, \ac{AIRL}, tended to hug track boundaries closely, presumably because of the sparsity of our costmaps.